ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     npm install dotenv --save

-Then, create a `.env` file in the root directory of our project, and add your MetaMask private key and HTTP Alchemy API URL to it.
+Then, create a `.env` file in the root directory of our project, and add your MetaMask private key, public key (wallet address) and HTTP Alchemy API URL to it.

 - Here's how to find your MetaMask private key: